CustomTypeOne/LoopPatches/README.md

 <a href="/img/looppatches-with-curl.png"><img src="/img/looppatches-with-curl.png?raw=true" alt="nominal terminal display when applying LoopPatches" width="600"></a>

 There should be no error messages in response (unless there is an error).
 Make sure you do not see `error: patch failed` at the beginning of a line with various details afterwords.
 Be sure to only paste one time to a fresh download.
 A second paste will show errors.
+See [OOPS - Clean Up Patches](#oops-clean-up-patches)

+#### Build from LoopWorkspace Terminal Window

 Copy and paste the next line into the same **LoopWorkspace Terminal Window**.
 This command (`xed`) will open (or bring to front if already open) Xcode so you can build the code with LoopPatches applied.
 The `.` just means to open Xcode in the current LoopWorkspace location.